 3. “It’s Not Your Fault”

 This may seem like the statement above, but it’s slightly different.
 In this case, telling someone it’s not their fault is frequently a platitude to make the other person feel better.
 But by saying that, then you’re accidentally implying it was your own fault.
 Or, even if you’re not admitting guilt, the other party could manipulate those words to work against you in court.

 4. “Wow, I Didn’t Even See You”

 This is a common phrase people may utter while trying to piece together what happened to cause the crash.
 Like apologies, however, it may be a statement that someone interprets as the driver accepting blame.
+You may have actually not seen the other driver after a sideswipe accident or if they just came out of nowhere.
 Just because you didn’t see the other vehicle doesn’t mean you were responsible.
 It’s best if you can avoid discussing what you saw — or didn’t see — in the moments prior to the car wreck.

 5. “I Think That…”

 It may be tempting to try to avoid involving insurance completely.
 Especially if a person fears their premiums going up because of a claim.
 But this is a mistake.